zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ####Mentors
 The Learning Contracts that you design with the help of the MPC uses a system of paid mentorships.
 For example, a student may study programming and have a professional programmer evaluate their final web design project for a grade.
 The MPC pays these mentors and helps you find them.
 Mentors give you grades for your final work.

 Remember, mentors are often busy people.
 You don't want to bother them too often.
 You should view the mentor as a professional contact, not a 'teacher'.
 You don't ask your mentor "What is the answer to question 3?"
 You go and do your best to learn as much as you can on your own.
 The mentor is there for you bring your work for feedback.
 "How am I doing?"
 "I'm really stuck on this part."
 Mentors also can provide the practical, hands-on experience that books and professors cannot.
 "How do I make a rigorous practice regimen for the guitar?"
-"What's the best way to to approach a client?"
+"What's the best way to approach a client?"

 You shouldn't just view mentors as people who give feedback and grades.
 A good mentorship is often the first step to a job or other professional and life opportunities.
 Treat your mentors well because they can become lifelong friends and contacts.